maintainable/framework/README.markdown

 --------------------

 Most of the development was done around the time Rails 1.2.
-As such, Rails developers will notice many of the important additions from Rails 2.0 are not implemented.
+As such, Rails developers will notice many of the important additions since Rails 2.0 are not implemented.

 The Maintainable Framework was built almost entirely by two people